Legacy System modernisation and migration process

 - Due to the complexity of the business rules of the legacy system, or the complexity of the architectural design and old tech stack, the migration of the application might be too time-consuming and expensive.
 Such a situation can occur due to the lack of experienced employees on the system or when the system is not fully/well documented.

 - Newer systems perform undesirable automatic updating that creates “back-door” security vulnerabilities and leaves end users dependent on the good faith and honesty of the vendor providing the updates.
 This problem is especially acute when these secondary functions of a newer system cannot be disabled.

 Due to the complexity and design of legacy systems, it is not always a pink world to modernize most of them.
 Though there are a variety of modernization approaches depending on the project and the modernization objectives.

 The legacy systems modernization approach might depend on the initial research of the application and potential risks of the transformation/migration process.
-The approach for one application might not be expected for another as these processes are completely tied with the legacy application, development language, and architecture.
+The procedure for one application may change for another as these processes are dependent on the legacy application, development language, and architecture.

-The corporate plans, cost, risks, and results of the legacy migration/transformation process should also be considered before taking action of the selected approach.
+We should also consider The corporate plans, cost, risks, and results of the legacy migration/transformation process before taking action of the selected approach.

 The application discovery stage helps to inspect the problems that a company has with its legacy system and develop a plan for the migration process.